hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter5.md

 $$
 ![5_9](res/5_9.png)

 In a random access protocol, a transmitting node always transmits at the full rate of the channel, namely, $R$ bps.
 When there is a collision, each node involved in the collision repeatedly retransmits its frame (that is, packet) until its frame gets through without a collision.
 But when a node experiences a collision, it doesn't necessarily retransmit the frame right away.
-Instead it waits a random delay before retransmitting the frame.
+Instead, it waits a random delay before retransmitting the frame.

 The slotted ALOHA protocol required that all nodes synchronize their transmissions to start at the beginning of a slot.